The Swiss Militia System

 History

-The system is a centuries-old concept of the “Landsgemeinde” (the cantonal assembly) in the so-called Urschweiz, i.e. the cantons in central Switzerland.
+The system is a centuries-old concept, rooted in the “Landsgemeinde” (the cantonal assembly) of the so-called Urschweiz, specifically the cantons in central Switzerland.

 Switzerland (die Schweiz ) derives its name from the canton of Schwyz.
 Uri, Schwyz and Unterwalden concluded a treaty of cooperation around 1300.
 This covenant was confirmed by an oath (Eid), hence the name Eidgenossenschaft.